ecoste94/Capstone/README.md

 Findings from the models:
 1) The CV scores range from 0.43 to 0.62 convincingly beating the baseline estimation!
-2) From the coefficients we can deduce that:
+2) From the coefficients, we can deduce that:
 •	A player, with a team, who moves a lot whilst completing missions is more likely to earn a higher ranked placement.
 •	Surprising features were the negative impact of kills in the logistic regression and the positive impact of damage taken.
-The relationship of kills could either be true (unlikely) or i.e multicollinearity within the data has distorted the coefficent strength/direction.
-Damage taken happens to have a strong relationship with distance travelled, which suggests a weakness in the data and that time played has not been completely eliminated from the variables (the longer the time played the more chances of getting hit).
+The relationship of kills could either be true (unlikely) or i.e. multicollinearity within the data has distorted the coefficent strength/direction.
+Damage taken happens to have a strong relationship with distance travelled, which suggests a weakness in the data and that time played has not been eliminated from the variables (the longer the time played the more chances of getting hit).
-•	Another observations is that the weapon/perk choice seems to be insignificant with regards to the outcome of the game at first glance.
+•	Another observation is that the weapon/perk choice seems to be insignificant with regards to the outcome of the game at first glance.
-3) The curves and matrices indicate that the models performs better in classifying the first and fifth classes but struggle with the middles classes (especially 2 and 3).
-This is not surprising as the distinction between the middle classes in the data is much more subtle.
+3) The curves and matrices indicate that the models perform better in classifying the first and fifth classes but struggle with the middles classes (especially 2 and 3).
+This is not surprising as the distinction between the middle classes in the data is much subtler.
 There are still a few outliers in the data helping the model differentiate the exterior classes.

 # Conclusion and Evaluation: